Mindfulness-Based Stress Reduction (MBSR) Course

 Attendance at an Orientation Session is required for MBSR course registration.

-Orientations are free of charge and held on the first Mondays of each month from 7-8:30 p.m. at the Center for Integrative Medicine.
+Orientations are free of charge and held from 7-8:30 p.m. at the Center for Integrative Medicine.
 Orientation attendance can be applied to registration in any future MBSR course at the Center for Integrative Medicine.

 Continuing education (CEU) credits will be offered for nurses, psychologists, social workers, and licensed counselors through Western Psychiatric Institute and Clinic of UPMC.

-Orientation Sessions and MBSR Courses are led by Carol M. Greco, PhD and Deanna Burkett, MA, MS, RYT.
-Dr. Greco has practiced meditation for 21 years and is certified as an MBSR teacher by the UMass Center for Mindfulness in Medicine, Health Care, and Society.
-Deanna is an experienced meditator who has completed required MBSR teacher trainings at UMass Center for Mindfulness in Medicine, Health Care, and Society.
+Orientation Sessions and MBSR Courses are led by Carol M. Greco, PhD.
+Dr. Greco has practiced meditation for 23 years and is certified as an MBSR teacher by the UMass Center for Mindfulness in Medicine, Health Care, and Society.
+She has taught MBSR courses at the Center for Integrative Medicine at UPMC Shadyside since 2005.